Eurus-Holmes/LIS-YNP/README.md

 There is also a [PyTorch tutorial](https://github.com/spro/practical-pytorch) demonstrating modern techniques with readable code :ghost:.

-If you are looking for some fun projects including neural talk, neural style, poem writing, anime generation and so on, you can read [pytorch-book](https://github.com/chenyuntc/pytorch-book).
+If you are looking for some fun projects including neural talk, neural style, poem writing, anime generation and so on, you can read [pytorch-book](https://github.com/chenyuntc/pytorch-book) :squirrel:.

 Of course, anything on github has its own "Awesome" :satisfied:.
 The [Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list) collected different models, implementations, helper libraries, tutorials etc.